Into You (Ariana Grande song): Commercial performance

-"Into You" entered the US Billboard Hot 100 at number 83 on May 28, 2016, but exited the Hot 100 afterwards.
-It re-entered and rebounded on the chart at number 51 in the week dated June 11, 2016, before moving up to number 48 the following week.
-"Into You" failed to reach the top-40 until it climbed from number 41 to number 33 on the Hot 100 issue dated July 30, 2016.
-The song rose from number 33 to number 24 the week after.
-In its 13th week on the chart, dated August 27, 2016, the song further climbed nine places from number 22 to a new peak of number 13, holding that position for two weeks.
+"Into You" entered the US Billboard Hot 100 at number 83 on May 28, 2016, but exited the Hot 100 the following week.
+It re-entered the Hot 100 and rebounded to number 51 on the week dated June 11, 2016, before moving up to number 48 the following week.
+"Into You" initially failed to reach the top-40 for several weeks, until it climbed from number 41 to number 33 on the Hot 100 issue dated July 30, 2016.
+The song moved from number 33 to number 24 the week after.
+In its thirteenth week on the chart, dated August 27, 2016, the song further climbed nine places from number 22 to its peak of number 13, holding that position for two weeks.
 Consequently, this stood as her second top-20 single from Dangerous Woman.
 As of June 2020, the song has sold 792,000 copies in the United States, where it has been certified quadruple platinum by the Recording Industry Association of America (RIAA).

 In the United Kingdom, the song initially debuted on the UK Singles Chart at number 44, but later went on to peak at number 14, making it Grande's sixth UK top-20 single.
 In Australia, the song debuted at number 46, before climbing to number 19.
 It eventually peaked at number 11, remaining at this position for three non-consecutive weeks.
-In New Zealand, "Into You" reached the top-ten, peaking at number nine in its seventh week.
+In New Zealand, "Into You" reached the top ten, peaking at number nine in its seventh week.
 The song became Grande's fourth top-ten single and first since "Bang Bang" (2014).
 The song also peaked within the top 20 in Argentina, Belgium, Canada, the Czech Republic, Greece, Guatemala, Hungary, Iceland, Ireland, Latvia, the Netherlands, Scotland, and Slovakia.